Fugashu/imx-docs/docs/main/explanations/deepDiveIntoMinting.md

   // 5.
 Update the token owner (user by ownerOf(tokenId))
   _owners[tokenId] = to;

   // 6.
-Emit the Transfer event, which can be queried later emit Transfer(address(0), to, tokenId);
+Emit the Transfer event, which can be querried later emit Transfer(address(0), to, tokenId);

   // 7.
 Call which can be overwritten by the user